Alek Manoah: Pitching style

-Manoah features an upper 90s mph fourseam fastball, a mid 90s sinker, a changeup, and a slider that he learned from watching Dellin Betances on Rob Friedman's Twitter account, PitchingNinja.
+During the first years of his stint with the Toronto Blue Jays, Manoah featured an upper 90s mph fourseam fastball, a mid 90s sinker, a changeup, and a slider that he learned from watching Dellin Betances on Rob Friedman's Twitter account, PitchingNinja.
+When pitching with the Los Angeles Angels in 2026, his fastball was clocked at around 84 mph, a significant drop in velocity from his prime.

 Personal life

-Manoah's older brother, Erik, was drafted by the New York Mets in the 13th round of the 2014 Major League Baseball draft, but was released in 2019.
+Manoah's older brother, Erik, was drafted by the New York Mets in the 13th round of the 2014 Major League Baseball draft.
+He pitched in the minor leagues for four different organizations: The Mets, the Angels, the Minnesota Twins, and the Washington Nationals.
+He topped out with a brief stint at Triple-A, and has not pitched in affiliated baseball since 2022.